axivo/opencore/files/README.md

 - [AppleMCEReporterDisabler.kext](https://github.com/acidanthera/bugtracker/issues/424#issuecomment-535624313)
 - [OcBinaryData](https://github.com/acidanthera/OcBinaryData)

 OcBinaryData files are automatically refreshed, when `install_opencore()` function is executed.
-The commands listed below are detailed for general learning purpose only, they are part of the Python function.
+The commands listed below are detailed for general learning purpose only, they are automatically executed as part of the `OpenCoreBuild` class.

 To import a Git repo as submodule into your repo, run the OcBinaryData import: